 JRS seeks volunteers and staff who share its vision of accompanying refugees and who are prepared for its complex tasks.
 JRS volunteers and staff may be lay persons, Jesuits or members of a religious congregation.
 JRS seeks specialists in education, counselling, rehabilitation, management and related fields, and especially with experience in training others.
 There are also needs for people with technical skills, especially in communication, law, agriculture and small-scale development work.

 In addition to the obvious desire to serve refugees and asylum seekers, human maturity, considerable flexibility of temperament and a capacity to understand refugees and their circumstances without losing objectivity, these five qualities are essential:

 - commitment to training others,

 - openness to share in a faith journey,

 - precise professional expertise to offer.

 In Thailand, JRS manages six programmes spread throughout urban and rural areas serving refugees, asylum seekers, migrants, and people in detention.
 JRS Thailand has field offices in Bangkok, Mae Hong Son, Mae Sot, Ranong, and Wiang Haeng (Chiang Mai).
 The main areas of work include education, psycho-social services, livelihoods, legal assistance, emergency assistance, medical services, and advocacy.
-For more information about JRS in Asia Pacific and Thailand, visit: www.jrsap.org
+The Country Director provides leadership for all staff, resources and projects in Thailand.
+Six Project Directors, the Director of Legal Services, the Assistant Country Director and the Programme Officer report directly to Country Director.
+For more information about JRS in Asia Pacific and Thailand, visit the regional website.